fsharp/fsharp.github.io/_posts/2014-06-18-fsharp-contributions.md

 The F# Tooling ecosystem is full of energy and activity.
 Two major commercial contributors are Microsoft and Xamarin, and tools are also available in 100% open source through MonoDevelop, Emacs and others.
 We encourage you to contribute to the F# Compiler, Language and Core Library via the Visual F# Tools repository, and also to contribute to the many other great projects in the F# community ecosystem.
 We also encourage you to join our group and help us coordinate and grow the F# tooling ecosystem.

-Tomas Petricek, for the F# Open Engineering Group, with assistance from Don Syme
+Tomas Petricek, for the F# Core Engineering Group, with assistance from Don Syme